 Oxidation

 Aluminum reacts with oxygen in the air to form a thin layer of aluminum oxide.
-While this layer is protective, excessive exposure can lead to a thicker oxide layer, causing the foil to appear dull or discolored.
+This layer protects the foil, but too much exposure can make the oxide layer thicker.
+This can cause the foil to look dull or discolored.

 Moisture and Humidity